AgnostiqHQ/covalent-azurebatch-plugin/README.md

     3. Resource group

-    4. Container registry
+    4. Container registry (custom images only)

-    5. Virtual network

-    6. Pool of compute nodes
+    5. Pool of compute nodes

 For more information regarding which cloud resources need to be provisioned visit our [read the docs (RTD) guide](https://covalent.readthedocs.io/en/latest/api/executors/azurebatch.html#required-cloud-resources) for this plugin.